 Use the Retirement Estimate Calculator to get an idea of what your monthly benefit might be.
 You can access the calculator two ways:

-- Use our online calculator by inputting information from your Annual Member Statement (no log in is required).
+- Use our online calculator by inputting information from your Annual Member Statement (no login required).

 The Retirement Estimate Calculator is intended to provide only an estimate of your future retirement benefits.
 Your actual retirement benefit will be determined when you formally apply for retirement based on the California Public Employees' Retirement Law and federal tax law.
 Make an appointment with us to learn more.

 A nonmember retirement is a lifetime benefit.
-The Nonmember Service Retirement Election Application (PDF) is the main form you will need to submit to apply for retirement.
+The Nonmember Service Retirement Election Application (PDF) is the main form you'll need to submit to apply for retirement.
 However, based on your particular situation, there are some additional forms you may need to complete.